tpmatthes/scroll-reaction/README.md

 var percentage = reaction.status + "%"; // e.g. 75%

 /**
- * Call this function on every update
+ * Call this function on every update.
- * This includes: scroll, resize and orientation change
+ * This includes: scroll, resize and orientation change.
  * In most cases, you don't need to register
- * your own event listeners for these events
+ * your own event listeners for these events.
  * Scroll-Reaction.js uses custom event listeners
- * with performance optimizations
+ * with performance optimizations.
  */
 reaction.on("update", function() {
   // Available variables (see above)